 This question ties together all cost discussions.

-For regular users, an ice bath chiller27 provides predictable costs, stable performance, and long-term savings.
+For regular users, an ice bath chiller provides predictable costs, stable performance, and long-term savings.

 From my experience supplying wellness projects, chillers reduce labor stress and cost uncertainty.
-They also improve user experience through consistent temperature control28.
+They also improve user experience through consistent temperature control.

 Who benefits most from owning a chiller?